Preference Tuning with Human Feedback on Language, Speech, and Vision Tasks: A Survey: Combined Policies and Sampling-Agnostic Alignment

-\paragraph{Practical Version} The key challenge in implementing RTO lies in learning the token-wise reward to be optimized from the offline data.
-In the most popular frameworks outlined in InstructGPT \citep{ouyang2022training}, Claude \citep{bai2022training}, and LLaMA2 \citep{touvron2023llama} projects replace the last layer of the LLM with a linear layer for a scalar output and maximize the log-likelihood.
-However, this approach gives only a sentence-level reward.
-To bridge the gap in the literature, they present the practical version of RTO, which features a novel calculation of token-wise reward.
-Their key observation is that, given a trajectory $\tau = \{(s_h, a_h)\}_{h=1}^H$, RTO is defined the following:
+\paragraph{Practical Version} Similar to learning the reward model in RLHF, the key challenge left is to learn the token-wise reward from the offline data.
+For sentence level reward, popular frameworks outlined in InstructGPT \citep{ouyang2022training}, Claude \citep{bai2022training}, and LLaMA2 \citep{touvron2023llama} replace the last layer of the LLM with a linear layer for a scalar output and maximize the log-likelihood, which thus cannot be naively used for token-level reward.
+RTO observes that, given a trajectory $\tau = \{(s_h, a_h)\}_{h=1}^H$, denoting $\pi_{\beta_\text{reg}}^{*}(a|s) = \exp\{ (Q_{\beta_{\text{reg}}}^*(s, a) - V_{\beta_\text{reg}}^*(s))/\beta_\text{reg} \}$ as the optimal policy, the KL regularization can be rewritten as: